sudharsan-007/ServerCozy/README.md

 ## Acknowledgments

 - Inspired by countless hours of repetitive server setup
-- Thanks to all the amazing open-source tools this project builds upo
+- Thanks to all the amazing open-source tools this project builds upon